vermamanoj1802/Cohesity_Automation/Firewall/README.md

 2. It fetches the corresponding IP address from DNS.
 3. It adds or removes the server's IP address from the Cohesity Network Firewall management rules.

-This process ensures that firewall rules are dynamically managed according to the current server inventory, without requiring manual input of IP addresses.
+**ℹ️This process ensures that firewall rules are dynamically managed according to the current server inventory, without requiring manual input of IP addresses.**

+> **Warning:**
+⚠️These codes are provided on a best effort basis created for specific infra and is not in any way officially supported or sanctioned by Cohesity.
+The code in this repository are provided as-is and the author accepts no liability for damages resulting from its use.